 ••• Software Update

 A new version of ScreenFlow is available!

-2 ScreenFlow 7.0 is now available-you have 6.0b1.
 Would you like to download it now?

 Release Notes:

 System Requirements

-Skip This Version Remind Me Later Install Update
+1 Skip This Version Remind Me Later Install Update - Click Install Update

-210 Setting Preferences
+214 Setting Preferences

 Licenses (Telestream Web Store Only)